Amitesh218/Financial-anomaly-detection-using-ml/README.md

 - now make a directory named "financial_anomaly" in the home directory and in the root directory
 - also, keep a copy of the dataset in both the directories
-- make a docker-compose file on the home directory
+- make a docker-compose file in the financial_anomaly directory IN the home directory
 - copy the contents from the docker-compose file in the repo and paste it
 - open a terminal in the directory and run `docker-compose up --build`